Mota (island): History

 The Anglican missionary, anthropologist and later Fellow of Wadham College, R. H. Codrington, lived on Mota and mastered its language.
 John Coleridge Patteson was also based there in the village of Veverao.
 The first Melanesian priest, Father George Sarawia, was from Mota, and the first Christian baptisms and Eucharist and Confirmations were there.
 Mota is generally held to be the first Melanesian island to have become Christian, though missionary work began a year later than on Aneityum.

 Population

 683 people live on Mota in coastal villages around the island.
 The names of the villages are Liwotqei, Lotawan, Mariu, Tasmate, Garamal, Tuqetap, and Veverao.
 The population speaks the Mota language.

-All Mota people are Christians, Anglicans of the Church of the Province of Melanesia.
-The big days of celebration are the saints' days of the church in each village on the island.
-However, kastom, i.e. the Melanesian traditions, still means a lot to the islanders.
+All Mota people are Christians, Anglicans affiliated with the Church of the Province of Melanesia.
+The primary days of celebration are the saints' days observed by the church in each village on the island.
+Nonetheless, kastom, which refers to Melanesian traditions, continues to hold significant importance for the islanders.

 Presently, the island is ruled by a council of chiefs elected from each village.
 There is a school, Pasaleli Primary School, formally named Panel School.
 There is a dispensary where a nurse lives, access to teleradio and a public phone on the island.
 There are also small settlements of Mota people in Santo, especially at Lorevilko and Turtle Bay, and in Port Vila.